ferozalitm/Efficient-Kernel-XQDA-Matlab/README.md

-# Kernel Cross-view Quadratic Discriminant Analysis (K-XQDA)
+# Cross-View Kernel Similarity Metric Learning Using Pairwise Constraints for Person Re-identification
-Cross-View Kernel Similarity Metric Learning Using Pairwise Constraints for Person Re-identification T M Feroz Ali, Subhasis Chaudhuri https://arxiv.org/abs/1909.11316
+T M Feroz Ali, Subhasis Chaudhuri https://arxiv.org/abs/1909.11316

-This repository contains the complete code of KXQDA.
+This repository contains the complete code of Kernel Cross-view Quadratic Discriminant Analysis (K-XQDA).
 Using this code you can reproduce our result in Table 1 (CUHK01 dataset) of our paper.
 GOG + k-XQDA :
 R1 = 62.23%
 R5 = 83.09%